liuyuwe5/deep_learning_theory_data_science/README.md

 # Deep learning: Theory & Data Science

-This is a notes from MAT1510 - Deep learning: Theory & Data Science in University of Toronto 2022 Fall.
+This is a notes from **MAT1510 - Deep learning: Theory & Data Science**(2022 Fall) in University of Toronto.